kellydunn/kellydunn.github.io/_harp/public/blog/light-organ.md

 </p>

 <p>
-After a few initial design iterations, I settled on some general dimensions
+After a few initial design iterations, I settled on creating a single, solid, cube structure roughly 3'x3'x9" in dimensions.
+The intention was that the inside of the cube would then be divided into multiple "shelves" of light that could be driven dynamically by the main line out of my mixer.
 </p>

 <p>
-With the aid of my friend [John Thomson](http://latentspark.com"), I was able to build a simple circuit that would drive my Led strips
+With the aid of my friend [John Thomson](http://latentspark.com"), I was able to build a simple circuit that would drive my LED strips as intended.
 </p>

 ---